Stealing Home: Plot

-In the 1980s, Billy Wyatt is a washed-up baseball player in his thirties, living in a hotel with a cocktail waitress.
-One afternoon, he receives a phone call from his mother informing him that his childhood friend Katie Chandler has died by suicide.
+In the present, Billy Wyatt is a washed-up baseball player in his thirties, living in a hotel with a cocktail waitress.
+One afternoon, he receives a phone call from his mother, Ginny, informing him that his childhood babysitter and friend, Katie Chandler, has committed suicide.
+She also tells him that Katie left a will specifying that Billy is responsible for her ashes, claiming Billy was "the only one who would know what to do with them."
+Saddened and confused, Billy promises to come home that night.

 Flashbacks to the 1960s show Billy and Katie's relationship.
-Katie was a slightly older neighborhood girl who babysat Billy for the Wyatts, who were best friends with the Chandlers.
-Katie mentors Billy, giving him advice on girls and dating.
-As he grows older, he begins to develop feelings for her, and she reciprocates.
+Katie was a slightly older girl who babysat Billy for the Wyatts, who were best friends with the Chandlers.
+Katie mentored Billy, giving him advice on girls and dating.
+As a birthday gift, she gave him a baseball pendant on a necklace to always remind him that he is a baseball player.

-Just after Billy graduates from high school, his father Sam dies in a car accident.
-Two months later, Katie, Billy, Ginny, and Billy's friend Alan Appleby decide to spend the summer at their summer home, "Seasmoke," as they have done every year, but this time without Billy's dad.
-As the summer approaches its end, Billy feels Katie is encouraging his mother to move on too quickly, and they have a shouting match.
+While Billy is still in high school, his father, Sam, dies in a car accident.
+Two months later, Katie, Billy, Ginny, and Billy's friend Alan Appleby decide to spend the Fourth of July week at the Chandlers' summer home, Seasmoke.
+During their vacation, Billy feels that Katie is encouraging his mother to move on too quickly, leading to a shouting match between them.

-The next day at sunrise, Billy goes to Katie for forgiveness, and they spend the rest of the weekend together at Seasmoke.
-As the weekend comes to a close, Katie asks Billy to pursue his passion for baseball and to retrieve the baseball necklace pendant from the girl to whom he lost his virginity just months before.
-As she walks away slowly, she turns and says, "I love you Billy boy."
-The older Billy remembers that was the last time he saw her.
+The next day at sunrise, Billy seeks Katie's forgiveness, and they spend the rest of the weekend together at Seasmoke.
+As the weekend comes to a close, Katie encourages Billy to pursue his passion for baseball.
+In the present, Billy remembers that this was the last time he saw her.

-In the present, Katie's father, Hank, visits the Wyatt family to share the bad news.
-He recounts how he drove to Seasmoke to check on an upset Katie after her second divorce and found her body curled up in her bed.
-"She looked like a little girl sleeping."
-Katie's final wish is for Billy to be responsible for her ashes, confident he would be the only person to know what to do with them.
+In the present, Katie's father, Hank, visits the Wyatt family to deliver Katie's ashes to Billy, who still has no idea what to do with them.
+Hank suggests a church service.
+Billy drives to Seasmoke to think and reminisce.

-Billy reunites with Appleby, and they engage in a night of reminiscing and carousing while driving around in Katie's car with her ashes, trying to figure out what to do with them.
-Suddenly, Billy recalls Katie telling him her fantasy that she could jump off the pier and fly free with the birds.
-The next morning, Billy goes to the pier, runs down the dock, and tosses her ashes just the way she described in her fantasy.
+Billy reunites with Appleby, and they spend the night reminiscing and carousing while driving around in Katie's car with her ashes, trying to figure out what to do with them.
+Still unsure, Billy goes to Katie's parents' house to give them her ashes.
+While there, Billy recalls Katie telling him how she wanted to jump off the pier and fly free with the birds.
+Billy goes to the pier, runs down the dock, and scatters her ashes just as she described in her fantasy.

 Billy joins a minor league baseball team, taking pride in grooming the field each morning before a game.
-The film ends with Billy, his girlfriend, and Appleby celebrating after a game that he won by "stealing home" (the same thing he did in the last game he played the day his father died).
+The film ends with Billy stealing home, the same thing he did in his last game before his father died.